-We show you what to look for when comparing travel insurance policies to help you make the right choice.
+How to find the best travel insurance?
+Our guides shows you what to look for when comparing travel insurance policies so you can make the right choice.

-A comprehensive policy should provide cover for at least the following.
+A comprehensive policy should provide cover for the following.
 Be sure to check the benefit limits in relation to each component of coverage as these can change drastically between providers.

 This will be a key consideration for any long-term trips you may have planned.
 Be sure to read the terms and conditions of your policy before paying any deposits for flights, accommodation or with your travel agent.